radhika-athenian/MITRE-and-AI/README.md

    pip install -r services/graph/requirements.txt   # service-specific
    pip install -r services/analysis/requirements.txt  # service-specific
    ```
-4. The `graph` service listens to classified alerts via Redis and maintains
+4. The `graph` service listens to classified alerts from Kafka and maintains
-   a directed NetworkX graph.
-It runs alongside the `ingest` service using
+   a directed NetworkX graph with a SQLite fallback.
+It runs alongside the
-   the provided Dockerfile in `services/graph`.
+   `ingest` service using the provided Dockerfile in `services/graph`.
+Set the
+   `ATTACK_JSON` environment variable to point to the local ATT&CK JSON file if
+   available.
 5. The `analysis` service computes the top attack paths from the graph and
    re-ranks them using a simple Random Forest model.
 6. Build the service images with `make build`.